 First Steps Starting a Premium Themes Business

-I can remember about 4 years ago, I started to make HTML templates for Themeforest, but unfortunately, I totally failed to pass the quality stage and I was not getting enough feedback from them, just a general sentence saying that my item is not ready yet and the design quality is not unique enough.
+I can remember about 4 years ago, I started to make HTML templates for ThemeForest.
+Unfortunately, I failed to pass the quality stage and I was not getting enough feedback from them.
+I was getting a general sentence saying that my item is not ready yet and the design quality is not unique enough.

 Fortunately, I succeed this time I have leaned and done things I have never done before that keeps me learn new stuff every single day and I want to share with you some tips about starting your own business creating themes like WordPress, Ghost, or Jekyll.
 I think these tips will work with any online business not only for themes.